ThibHlln/eflowcalc/README.md

 characteristics.

-Please refer to the [online documentation](https://thibhlln.github.io/eflowcalc) for further details and how to use the package.
+Please refer to the [online documentation](https://thibhlln.github.io/eflowcalc) for further details and learn how to use the package.

 If you are using `eflowcalc`, please consider citing the software as follows (click on the link to get the DOI of a specific version):